Care of Restaurant Glassware

 Since glass holds temperature, a rapid change in temperature can cause enough stress to result in breakage and that is called thermal shock.
 The cracks that result from thermal shock usually form around scratches caused by thermal shock, increasing the chances of breakage

-Tip: A glass that has held ice cannot go directly into the dishwasher; a glass should not go directly from the dishwasher into service; and cold water or ice should not be put into a warm or hot glass.
-Always pre-heat glasses with hot water when pouring hot drinks.
+Tips: A glass that has held ice should not go directly into the dishwasher; a glass should not go directly from the dishwasher into service; and cold water or ice should not be put into a warm or hot glass.
+Also, always pre-heat glasses with hot water when pouring hot drinks.
 This can be done by pouring hot tap water into the glass, then pouring it right out.

-Remember: Glass needs to reach room temperature before being taken to the other extreme, and the thicker or heavier the item, the more time is needed.
+Remember: Glass needs to reach room temperature before being taken to any other extreme, and the thicker or heavier the glass, the more time is needed to achieve this.